-Common symptoms of a jaw pain are severe pain in jaws, undiagnosed headache when one wakes up in the morning and ear pain because the jaw pain radiates to ear causing a ringing sensation.
-It may also lead to severe symptoms such as locked jaw (when the jaw gets locked, it’s a matter of concern).
+Common symptoms of a jaw pain are severe pain in jaws, undiagnosed headache when one wakes up in the morning and ear pain because the jaw pain radiates to the ear causing a ringing sensation.
+It may also lead to severe symptoms such as a locked jaw (when the jaw gets locked, it’s a matter of concern).

 The most important thing that outruns jaw pain treatment is the diagnosis.
 Only if it is diagnosed at the right time can the treatment be offered.
 Leaving jaw pain undiagnosed could be a major trigger of TMJ (Temporomandibular Joint).
 Once it is diagnosed, comes neuromuscular dentistry.
 The key role of neuromuscular dentistry is to diagnose the root cause of pain and design treatment accordingly.
 Improper crowning can also lead to this problem.
 Neuromuscular dentistry provides minute details about the occurrence, root and source of the happening.

 Food should not be necessarily avoided.
 But, one should definitely avoid chewing gum because it puts a lot of pressure on the jaws.
 Drinks are not going to affect your (Temporomandibular Joint) TMJ in any manner.
-Emphasizing on the treatment should be prioritised.
-In the beginning, you must avoid something that is rubbery and highly chewy, or something that requires a lot of pressure from the teeth to break it.
+Emphasizing the treatment should be prioritised.
+In the beginning, you must avoid something that is rubbery and highly chewy or something that requires a lot of pressure from the teeth to break it.
 Exerting pressure just after undergoing treatment will not let it heal.

 A particular age group cannot be a reason for jaw pain.
 It may happen any time between 18 – 50 years or even beyond.
 There is no age constraint because what truly matters is the cause of the problem.
 For e.g., if an adult is suffering from a jaw problem because his/her jaws are inherently or genetically unaligned and on top of that he/she is careless about it, then the result will probably turn out to be even more hazardous and painful.
 Arthritis, stress and grinding of teeth are some of the problems that contribute to jaw pain.
 The more it is left untreated, the more severe it gets.
-Occurrence of jaw pain at an older age group is not because of the age, but because it is left untreated for a prolonged period.
+An occurrence of jaw pain at an older age group is not because of the age, but because it is left untreated for a prolonged period.

 Read more articles on Dental Health.